MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/materialized-views/materialized-view-create-alter.md

 ## Cancel materialized-view creation

-Cancel the process of Materialized View creation when using the `backfill` option.
+Cancel the process of materialized view creation when using the `backfill` option.
 This action is useful when creation is taking too long and you want to abort it while running.

 > [!WARNING]
 > The materialized view can't be restored after running this command.